-Next Generation Technologies Fund – Detecting and Analysing Vulnerabilities in Concurrent Software (High priority) (expired)
+Next Generation Technologies Fund – Detecting and Analysing Vulnerabilities in Concurrent Software (High priority) (closed)

 Concurrent software is software that runs more than one thread simultaneously.
 Today, virtually all software applications are concurrent.
 Toby Murray (2018 IEEE Euro S&P) presented the first general purpose logic for proving information flow control security of shared memory concurrent programs.
 This lays a foundation for developing provably sound program analysis techniques for detecting and analysing vulnerabilities in concurrent software.